Amora Gedel (Addis Ababa) Rock Climbing

 : Amora Gedel (Addis Ababa)

-Cracked Wheat is the first mixed route bolted on Armora Gedel and called thus due to the farmer's wheat stalks that were growing at the base of the and lightly stomped over on the route's first ascent (by toprope).This route, from a climbing perspective, may be considered the most complete route at Armora Gedel due to its many styles of climbing over high quality rock.
+Cracked Wheat was the first route bolted at the wall and called thus due to the farmer's wheat stalks that were growing at the base of the wall and lightly stomped over on the route's first ascent (by toprope).This route, from a climbing perspective, has many styles of climbing over high quality rock.
 Here you will try all types of moves, power, balance and stretch.
-P1: This pitch is harder than the next pitch and requires pul...[more]
+P1: This pitch is harder than the next pitch and requires pulling on slopers, small edges and careful balance.
+The first pitch is ...[more]
 Browse More Classics in International

 Latest Regional Forum Messages